-Split ratings (i.e. A2/P1) are not allowed.
+Split ratings (i.e. A2/P1) are not allowed, and two NRSRO ratings are required.
 No more than 5% of the total assets of any individual pool may be invested in any one issuer's commercial paper.

 4. NEGOTIABLE CERTIFICATES OF DEPOSIT